pscally1005/pscally1005.github.io/_posts/draft/2026-05-05-cilantro-rice.markdown

 - dried cilantro
 - lime juice
 - tacos
 Description: Cilantro lime rice is a perfect way to elevate a boring old bowl of rice.
 I like to cook my brown rice using bone broth, and finish with some cilantro and lime juice at the end.
-This is the most delicious rice I've ever had, and it pairs perfectly with my Tomato Turkey Tacos and Sauteed Fajjita Veggies!
+This is the most delicious rice I've ever had, and it pairs perfectly with my Tomato Turkey Tacos and Sauteed Fajita Veggies!
 Instructions:
 - Add rice and broth to a medium pot.
 Cover and bring to a boil over high heat.
 When boiling, lower the heat to low.
 Let simmer (covered) for about 45 minutes, or until all the water has been absorbed